1957 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 History of the 1957 Wheat Penny

-Initially, Brenner included his initials “VDB” prominently on the reverse, but public disapproval led to their removal within days of the 1909 release.
-The initials were later restored in 1918, placed smaller on the obverse.
+The coin broke a century-old tradition by being the first widely circulated American coin to feature a real president’s portrait instead of an allegorical Liberty figure.
+Initially, Brenner included his initials “VDB” prominently on the reverse, but public disapproval led to their removal within days of the 1909 release — the initials were later restored in 1918 in a much smaller size on Lincoln’s shoulder on the obverse.

 By 1957, the wheat penny had been in circulation for nearly five decades, maintaining its original 95% copper composition except for the brief zinc-coated steel period in 1943 during World War II, when copper was needed for the war effort.
 The original composition was restored in 1944 and continued through 1957 despite rising copper prices.

-The 1957 wheat penny represents one of the final years of this iconic design, as it would be replaced in 1959 by Frank Gasparro’s Lincoln Memorial cent for Lincoln’s sesquicentennial anniversary, making 1957 wheat pennies among the last of their kind in this beloved and historically significant series.
+The 1957 wheat penny represents the penultimate year of this iconic design, as it was replaced in 1959 by Frank Gasparro’s Lincoln Memorial cent for Lincoln’s sesquicentennial (150th birthday) anniversary.
+That makes 1957 pennies among the last of their kind in this beloved and historically significant 49-year series.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)